Ongoing Hypothesis Development¶

 - Doing sponsored development on tasks that are too large or in depth for other people to take on

 So all new features must either be sponsored or implemented by someone else.
-That being said, I take a fairly active role in shepherding pull requests and helping people write a new feature (see the contributing guidelines for details and this pull request for an example of how the process goes).
-This isn’t “patches welcome”, it’s “I will help you write a patch”.
+That being said, the maintenance team takes an active role in shepherding pull requests and helping people write a new feature (see CONTRIBUTING.rst for details and pull request #154 for an example of how the process goes).
+This isn’t “patches welcome”, it’s “we will help you write a patch”.

 Hypothesis releases follow semantic versioning.

 We maintain backwards-compatibility wherever possible, and use deprecation